thomas-zahner/website/content/posts/i-like-rust.md

 ![IBM System Science Institute.
 A graph depicting the relative cost of fixing defects.
 "Design" has a cost of 1, "implementation" a cost of 6.5, "testing" a cost of 15 and "maintenance" a cost of 100.](/ibm-relative-cost-of-fixing-defects.png)

-Rust is as statically typed and type safe as you could possibly get with a "real" programming language.
 Static types don't automatically lead to type safety.
 For example in Java you can do the following to trick the compiler and cause a runtime error:

 ```java
 int x = 42;